 It isn’t just theft that happens during a home invasion.
 If a home owner happens to be in the home at the time of the crime, then there is a good chance that an assault will happen.
 Violent crime has direct links with home invasions.
 Here is the most disturbing trend: although crime rates are going down, property crime rates are actually going up.

 - 38% of the assaults that are reported to law enforcement officials happen during the events of a home invasion.

 - The percentage of rapes that occur because of a home invasion incident: 60%.

-- Over 2 million homes will experience a home invasion at some point in time in the United States.
-That means 20% of Americans will become a victim of this crime.
+- Over 2 million homes will experience a break-in or burglary at some point in time in the United States.

 - It is possible to buy a set of bump keys for less than $20 online and these will unlock 9 out of 10 doors in the United States without difficulty.